-• The public certificate in the PEM format is stored at \$KEYSTORE\DIRECTORY/local\ca/localca.cer where \$KEYSTORE\DIRECTORY is defined in a customized \$ZOWE\ROOT\DIR/bin/zowe-setup-certificates.env file during the installation step that generates Zowe certificates.
+- If a SAF keyring is being used and set up with ZWEKRING JCL, the procedure to obtain the certificate does not apply.
+It's recommended that you work with your security system administrator to obtain the certificate.
+Start the procedure at step 2. - The public certificate in the PEM format is stored at \$KEYSTORE_DIRECTORY/local_ca/localca.cer where \$KEYSTORE_DIRECTORY is defined in a customized \$ZOWE_ROOT_DIR/bin/zowe-setup-certificates.env file during the installation step that generates Zowe certificates.
 The certificate is stored in UTF-8 encoding so you need to transfer it as a binary file.
 Since this is the certificate to be trusted by your browser, it is recommended to use a secure connection for transfer.